EU lawmakers urge Turkey to clear DW journalist Bulent Mumay – DW – 10/10/2024

 On Thursday, EU lawmakers called on Turkish authorities to drop the charges against him and "all other arbitrarily detained media workers, political opponents, human rights defenders, civil servants and academics."

-Non-governmental organization Human Rights Watch accuses the president of "targeting perceived government critics and political opponents, profoundly undermining the independence of the judiciary, and hollowing out democratic institutions."
+Nongovernmental organization Human Rights Watch has accused the president of "targeting perceived government critics and political opponents, profoundly undermining the independence of the judiciary, and hollowing out democratic institutions."

 Mumay, who also writes for Germany's Frankfurter Allgemeine newspaper and formerly for Turkish outlets like Hurriyet, learned in August that his appeal at an Istanbul regional court had been rejected.
 While not incarcerated and still working, the verdict means he must carefully watch his step.